HOW THE TRANS-PACIFIC

 THE TRANS-PACIFIC PARTNERSHIP is a

-It is currently being negotiated behind closed doors by officials from the United States and 11 other countries: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
+It was negotiated behind closed doors for 7 years by officials from the United States and 11 other countries: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

 Although it is called a